 - Inside Lightroom, press the “D” button to go to the Develop module.
 Once you are in the Develop module, open the right sidebar and scroll down to “Detail”.

-- Hold the Command/Alt key and move the Amount slider to around 75.
+- Hold the Option/Alt key and move the Amount slider to around 75.
 Note how the background gets a little noise when the value goes above 50.
 Try moving all the way to 100 to see plenty of noise in the background.
-Go back to 75 and release the Command/Alt key when done.
+Go back to 75 and release the Option/Alt key when done.

-- Hold the Command/Alt key and move the Radius slider from 1.0 to 3.0.
+- Hold the Option/Alt key and move the Radius slider from 1.0 to 3.0.
 Note how thick the edges around the bird get.
-Release the Command/Alt key and see how badly the edges look in color.
-Now put the Radius back to 1.0 by moving the slider or typing “1″ on the right hand side.
+Release the Option/Alt key and see how badly the edges look in color.
+Now put the Radius back to 1.0 by moving the slider or typing “1” on the right hand side.

-- Hold the Command/Alt key and move the Detail slider to 75.
+- Hold the Option/Alt key and move the Detail slider to 75.
 Note the whiter edges and added noise to the background.

-- Finally, hold the Command/Alt key and move the Masking slider from 0 to 50.
+- Finally, hold the Option/Alt key and move the Masking slider from 0 to 50.
 Note that only the bird and the tree are visible – the background should be completely black.